TeachBooks/learn-programming/book/install/git/intro.md

 ## Authentication with SSH

-In order to connect to your repositories on GitLab, we need to properly authenticate ourselves.
-When we want to visit repositories at gitlab.tudelft.nl, we need to log in via the web browser.
+In order to connect to your repositories on GitHub, we need to properly authenticate ourselves.
+When we want to visit repositories at github.com, we need to log in via the web browser.
 The same holds if we want to interact with these repositories remotely with Git from our computer.
-This means that everytime we make a commit, pull, et cetera, we need to provide our password, which becomes very tedious.
-Alternatively, if GitLab knows it is indeed us that are making the changes to the repository, we can remove the need to provide a password.
+This means that every time we make a commit, pull, etc., we need to provide our password, which becomes very tedious.
+Alternatively, if GitHub knows it is indeed us that are making the changes to the repository, we can remove the need to provide a password.
 This is accomplished with SSH ([Secure Shell Protocol](https://en.wikipedia.org/wiki/Secure_Shell)), and this section will show you how to do this in two main steps:
 1. Creating an SSH key on your computer, and
-2. Adding the SSH key to your GitLab account.
+2. Adding the SSH key to your GitHub account.

-You can also refer to the [GitLab Documentation](https://gitlab.tudelft.nl/help/user/ssh.md) for more information.
+You can also refer to the [GitHub Documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for more information.

 1. Open up a terminal window (Git Bash on Windows).
 Next, type (or copy and paste) the following command:

     ```
-    ssh-keygen -t ed25519 -C "GitLab"
+    ssh-keygen -t ed25519 -C "GitHub"
     ```

 2. You will get output that looks something like this: